jocf/UniversalBodySimulator/README.md

 WHAT IS THIS?
 - This code is a simulation that simulates graviational bodies in space.
-The code is multithreaded using pthread, so as to demonstrate how we can implement performance improvements WITHOUT using MPI.
+The code is multithreaded using pthread, so as to demonstrate how we can implement performance improvements WITHOUT using OMP.

 HOW TO COMPILE THIS CODE: